 - Integration between Agile PLM and CRM for capturing Customer/Supplier adverse events

 Risk: Lack of trained users or Limited user adoption

 Internal marketing of the new system helps engage the users prior to rollout and eases the transition to training sessions that are scheduled.
 It is always challenging to work through change and without notice and preparation, the best system will not “take.”
 Lack of adoption limits the anticipated results, and seriously undermines ROI.

-Provide selected users with training material early in the PLM implementation process to gain support and act as “super users” during the project and after.
+Advice: Provide selected users with training material early in the agile plm implementation process to gain support and act as “super users” during the project and after.
 A sufficiently trained business unit or division that has better control of processes and data will support a system where their participation was included.